 Property and equipment: The Organization capitalizes certain property and equipment with estimated lives of three years or more.
 Property and equipment are stated at cost, less accumulated depreciation.
-Depreciation of property and equipment is computed by the straight-line method over estimated useful life of seven years.
-Expenditures for repairs and maintenance are charged as an expense, and major renewals and betterments are capitalized.
+Depreciation of property and equipment is computed by the straight-line method over the respective asset's estimated useful life of seven years.
+Expenditures for repairs and maintenance are charged as expenses, and major renewals and betterments are capitalized.